torryatco/Redesign-spr25/readme.md

 Make any additional adjustments.

-Note: if we were using React or Angular or Vue to make a single page app (SPA) we would have to code the menu to disappear when a selection was made.
+Note: if we were making a single page app (SPA) we would have to code the menu to disappear when a selection was made.
 But because we are actually navigating to a new URL, the menu collapses naturally.

 ## Video Component